andrew/ultimate-awesome/README.md

 - [awesome-swift](https://github.com/awesomelistsio/awesome-swift) - A curated list of awesome Swift frameworks, libraries, and resources.
 - [awesome-travel-blogging](https://github.com/awesomelistsio/awesome-travel-blogging) - A curated list of awesome resources, tools, platforms, and tips for travel bloggers.
 - [awesome-streaming-graphs](https://github.com/axtonsun/awesome-streaming-graphs) - Must-read papers on streaming graph.
-- [Awesome-lists](https://github.com/bbcvc/Awesome-lists) - This is an awesome lists.
 - [awesome-awesome](https://github.com/becauseofAI/awesome-awesome) - An awesome awesomeness for artificial intelligence and computer science.
 - [awesome-beemovie](https://github.com/bitcraftlab/awesome-beemovie) - An awesome list of bee movie translations at the intersection of art and annoyance.
 - [awesome-engineering](https://github.com/briancorbinxyz/awesome-engineering) - Personally curated and opinionated collection of awesome engineering, coding & setup links & useful some snippets for the productive 10X engineer.